fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/03_declarations.md

 ## advantages of declarations

 Obviously, you no longer need to place the function before the main function.
 It's body can be anywhere, as long as it's declared before it's used.
-The body of the function can be placed even in a different source file!
+The body of the function can be placed even in a different source file! *more about header vs source files later*

 Sometimes declarations are necessary - the simplest example are 2 functions that call each other.